logiquants/Logiquants-Website/content/blog/3-15-22-oil-gas-and-cpg-analysis-copy-copy.md

 ### Pick #2: TD Direct Investing

 <span style="color:black"><span style="font-family:Arial; font-size:1.2em;">The **second best brokerage in Canada is TD Direct Investing**.
 I would like to emphasize, however, that it's a tight comparison between Qtrade and TD.
-In fact, I would rank TD as best brokerage in Canada if they improved their customer service and matched the commission fees of Qtrade.</span></span>
+In fact, I would rank TD as best brokerage in Canada if they improved their customer service and matched the commission fees of Qtrade.
+Wh</span></span>

 ### Pick #3: Questrade